scipp/scipp/docs/developer/deployment.rst

 Mantid Framework
 -----------------

-Mantid is an optional runtime dependency for scipp and is utilised solely through its python api.
+Mantid is an optional runtime dependency for scippneutron and is utilised solely through its python api.
-In practice it is an important component for using scipp for neutron scattering as it provides a number of key components, such as facility specific file loading.
+In practice it is an important component for using scippneutron for neutron scattering as it provides a number of key components, such as facility specific file loading.

 For mac os and linux, ``mantid-framework`` conda packages can be produced and are placed in the anaconda ``scipp`` channel.
 There is currently no windows package.